jenkinsci/chefbuilder-plugin/README.md

 Objectives:
 Auto code deployment using chef-client using the filter provided based on the chef server configuration.
-This enables parallel execution of code ployments on all available nodes and publish the result.
+This enables parallel execution of code deployments on all available nodes and publish the result.

 Usage/Features: